PaperMC/docs/docs/paper/dev/api/roadmap.md

 :::warning

-It is highly recommended that you avoid using any APIs that are marked for deprecation.
+It is highly recommended that you avoid using any APIs that are marked as deprecated.

 :::